Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

-Oral corticosteroids are recommended for the initial treatment of patients who are hospitalized for COPD exacerbations, yet research finds that most patients are given IV steroids instead.
+Oral corticosteroids are recommended for the initial treatment of people who are hospitalized for COPD exacerbations, yet research finds that most people are given IV steroids instead.

 Inhaled corticosteroids (ICS) are the mainstay of asthma therapy.
-However, their primary use in COPD is to treat exacerbations, rather than for long-term maintenance.
+However, their primary use in COPD is combined with other bronchodilators for long-term maintenance.
 Side effects include oral infections and hoarseness.

 Theophylline and Other Methylxanthines

 Methylxanthines (primarily slow-release theophylline) are also bronchodilators, which relax the airways of the lungs.
 These drugs are used in people with more severe exacerbations that do not respond completely to corticosteroids, oxygen, or antibiotics.